maxstollmayer/Audio-Summarizer/README.md

 ## Installation

+Requires Python >=3.9.
 Clone the repository and install from inside the folder using `pip install .`.
 Make sure you have a valid OpenAI API key set to the environment variable `OPENAI_API_KEY` or in a file that will be given as an optional parameter.
 You can sign up for one at <https://platform.openai.com/>.

 ## Usage